-September is also a month of extremes.
-I almost called this post, The Stages of September, because if you're not careful you can go from the buzz of activity to the overwhelm of how to get it all done.
+It's also a month of extremes.
+If you're not careful you can go from the buzz of activity to the overwhelm of how to get it all done.

 1) Know the warning signs of a September slide